Best Dog Food For Shiba Inus

 Wet Dog Food –

-If you are feeding your Shiba Inu only dry commercial kibble, it would beneficial to supplement the diet with either fresh human food or wet dog food.
+If you are feeding your Shiba Inu only dry commercial kibble, it’d be beneficial to supplement the diet with either fresh human food or wet dog food.

-Adding dark leafy vegetables to your dog’s kibble can reduce cancer rates by as much as 90% according to recent scientific done done in Scotland.
+Adding dark leafy vegetables to your dog’s kibble can reduce cancer rates by as much as 90% according to scientific study done done in Scotland on Scotland Terriers.

 Adding orange vegetables such as carrots to your dog’s diet can cut cancer rate by 70%.